raspberrypi/documentation/hardware/raspberrypi/gpio/README.md

 This page expands on the technical features of the GPIO pins available on BCM2835 in general.
 For usage examples, see [GPIO Usage for A+ and newer](../../../usage/gpio-plus-and-raspi2/README.md) or [GPIO Usage for models A and B](../../../usage/gpio/README.md).
 When reading this page, reference should be made to the BCM2835 ARM Peripherals [Datasheet](../bcm2835/README.md), section 6.

-GPIO pins can be configured as either general-purpose input, general-purpose output or as one of up to 6 special alternate settings, the functions of which are pin-dependant.
+GPIO pins can be configured as either general-purpose input, general-purpose output or as one of up to 6 special alternate settings, the functions of which are pin-dependent.

 There are 3 GPIO banks on BCM2835.